trackIT-Systems/tsconfig/app/configs/README_audio_devices.md

 ## Notes

+### Device Naming

-- **Device names** should match the `input_device_match` and `output_device_match` fields in soundscapepipe configuration
+- **Device names** should match the beginning of the actual hardware device name
+- Example: Config name "trackIT Analog Frontend" matches "trackIT Analog Frontend: Audio (hw:2,0)"
-- The device name before the colon (e.g., "trackIT Analog Frontend") is what gets stored in the config
+- The config name (before the colon) is what gets stored in soundscapepipe configuration

-- **Index values** should be unique across all devices
+### Device Matching

+- **Tracker mode**: Only devices present on the hardware are shown (config is validated)
+- **Server mode**: All configured devices are shown (no validation)
+- **Indices**: Device indices are assigned dynamically based on actual hardware indices

+### Default Devices

+- Marked with `is_default: true` in the configuration
-- **Default devices** are pre-selected when creating new configurations
+- Pre-selected when creating new configurations
+- In tracker mode, system default device overrides config default

+### Manual Device Entry

-- In server mode, users can still manually type device names if they're not in the list
+- Users can always manually type device names if they're not in the list
+- Useful for devices not yet added to the configuration